rymdlego/note/README.md

    - `note push`
    - `note pull`

-### Scratch Notes
+### Scratch Note

-If you run `note` without any arguments, it opens a "scratch" note for quick notes:
+If you run `note` without any arguments, it opens the "scratch" note, which is just a generic note for unsorted ideas:

 ```bash
 note